Biedrzu/Cypress-Web-Tests-Automation/README.md

 ```

 ## Running tests:
-1) Run tests from command line.
+1) Run tests from command line:
 All the results will be visible in the command line.
 ```javascript
 npx cypress run
 ```

-2) From the same location open cypress dashboard and run the test you want to see.
-Open E2E testing (I run those tests only on Chrome browser).
-Running the tests from dashboard provides more details.
+2) Use Cypress dashboard:
 ```javascript
 npx cypress open
 ```
+When dashboard opens choose E2E Testing and then Chrome browser.
+All tests should be visible in the spec.

 ## Project Structure